 This trip is all thanks to my parents who gave me an AMA gift certificate for my 30th birthday so we could treat ourselves to a holiday.
 My initial plan was to hold on the gift certificate and use it for a few trips to the mountains and maybe flights to BC to visit family.
 That sounded pretty lame though, and I knew it wasn't what my parents had in mind when they came up with the idea.
 Once I started looking at trip deals, I realized how cheap you could fly to Europe.
 Some incredible sales were popping up so the initial plans were vetoed and a trip to Europe was the new plan.
 After missing out on a deal to Paris, we jumped when flights to Barcelona dropped to less than $500 each (round-trip, taxes in!)
 That sounded like a real trip, and something that I would really remember!

-This also got me thinking of the importance of spending money on experiences instead of things.
-I like buying new clothes and splurging at Sephora every so often but when I think of all the stuff I've bought only to throw out years later after just a handle of uses it makes me a a bit crazy.
-That never really happens when you spend your money (your carefully saved vacation fund!) on trips, concerts, festivals, or whatever other "experience" type splurges you can think of.
+This also got me thinking about the importance of spending money on experiences instead of material things.
+I like new things as much as the next person and have been known to drop too much money on clothes, shoes and make-up, but there are very few things I own that I wouldn't trade for an amazing experience.
+Plus, I have a bad habit of buying something I think I love and have it sit in my closet for months and months.
+That never happens when you spend your money on trips, concerts, festivals, or whatever other "experience" type splurges you can think of.
 The memories you create from such activities will stick with you longer than that new dress you've been eyeing.
 This is proven science!
-Leaf Van Boven and Thomas Gilovich wrote a paper on this very subject and basically discovered that although buying material things starts out bringing you about the same amount of happiness as buying an experience that level of happiness doesn't stick around.
-After some time the memory of that experience will bring you more happiness than the physical object (even if you still have it).
+Leaf Van Boven and Thomas Gilovich wrote a paper on this very subject and concluded that the level of happiness you get from buying things vs. experiences starts out similar, the happiness from things fades much faster.
+After some time the memory of the experience will bring you more happiness than the physical object, which you might not even own anymore.